 FVV has since been Suns as well as the Clippers.

 According to a recent spot by Bleacher Report’s Eric Pincus:

 “I don’t think the Wolves reinvest in Russell,” a Western Conference executive said.
 “The combination of players they have just isn’t clicking.”

 If Minnesota goes in a different direction by the deadline, it would need to fill Russell’s 32.5 minutes a game.
 It’s unclear where he might land, though teams mentioned as possibilities by various NBA sources included the Heat, Suns, Mavericks and Clippers.”

 Eyeballing those teams it seems the Mavericks might be motivated to find a way to replace at least a small portion of what Jalen Brunson used to bring to the table.
 Getting the money to work might be a little more tricky for a team like the Miami Heat unless the Timberwolves were interested in a player like Duncan Robinson or Kyle Lowry.

-Rozier has also been linked to the Lakers for Russell Westbrook by Fischer.
+Rozier has also been linked to the Lakers for Russell Westbrook by Fischer and Clippers.